koldinger/Tardis/README.md

 this MUST be run on the server, and requires the users password.
 Usage is
     * `python tools/setSRP.py [-D cache] [-C client] --password [password]|--password-file file|--password-prog program`

-If your backup does not use a password, this step will be skipped.
+If your backup does not use a password, this step should be skipped.
 It only applies to secure backups.

-Post 0.31.11 changes the directory hashing scheme.
-It is recommended that you run the tools/setDirHashes.py program (or run encryptDB.py --dirs, but only if your database is encrypted) to reset the hashes to the new scheme.
-This is not necessary, but without it your next backup job will run longer than usual.
-It will self correct after the first backup run.

 Important Release Notes
 =======================